woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

+= 3.1.4 - 2023-11-22 =
+* Fix - Remove popup modal blocking product edit when product is using category excluded from sync.

 = 3.1.3 - 2023-11-07 =
 * Fix - Doc - Use new Woo.com domain.
 * Tweak - WC 8.3 compatibility.